PEOPLE

 Dissertation: Evaluation of Hybrid Poplar Management, Production Potential, and Estimation of Impacts to Water Resources in the Upper Great Lakes Region

 Ph.D.
-Conferred 2015, now Assistant Professor of Forest Management, Univeristy of Maine, Orono ME.
+Conferred 2015, now Assistant Professor of Silviculture and Forest Management, Univeristy of Maine, Orono ME.
 Formerly, R&D Coordinator, Pacific Region for Rayonier, in Hoquiam, Washington, USA.

 Dissertation: Evaluating the Long-Term Effects of Logging Residue Removals in Great Lakes Aspen Forests